gecko0307/dlib/README.md

 * dlib.coding - various data compression and coding algorithms

-If you like dlib, please support its development via [PayPal](https://www.paypal.me/tgafarov).
-Thanks in advance!

 Documentation
 -------------
 Please, refer to [the wiki](https://github.com/gecko0307/dlib/wiki).
 Also HTML documentation can be generated from wiki pages using [this](https://github.com/gecko0307/dlib/tree/master/gendoc) set of tools.
 Be aware that documentation is currently incomplete.